Marker-Inc-Korea/AutoRAG/docs/source/nodes/query_expansion/query_decompose.md

 ## Default Prompt

-When the question doesn't need decomposition, it must return "The question needs no decomposition".
+When the question doesn't need decomposition, it must return "The question needs no decomposition."
 Plus, each question will be allocated in `{question}`, so you have to write it in the prompt.

 ```